hyperledger/aries-rfcs/concepts/0478-coprotocols/README.md

 A [protocol is any recipe for a stateful interaction](../0003-protocols/README.md).
 [DIDComm](../0005-didcomm/README.md) itself is a protocol, as are many primitives atop which it is built, such as HTTP, Diffie-Hellman key exchange, and so forth.
 However, when we talk about protocols in decentralized identity, without any qualifiers, we usually mean application-level interactions like [credential issuance](../../features/0036-issue-credential/README.md), [feature discovery](../../features/0031-discover-features/README.md), [third-party introductions](../../features/0028-introduce/README.md), and so forth.
 These protocols are message-based interactions that use DIDComm.

 We want these protocols to be __composable__.
-In the middle of issuing credentials, we want to challenge the potential holder for proof -- and in the middle of challenging for proof, maybe we want to negotiate payment.
+In the middle of issuing credentials, we may want to challenge the potential holder for proof -- and in the middle of challenging for proof, maybe we want to negotiate payment.
 We could build proving into issuing, and payment into proving, but this runs counter to the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and to general best practice in encapsulation.
 A good developer writing a script to issue credentials would probably isolate payment and proving logic in separate functions or libraries, and would strive for [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) so each could evolve independently.

 Agents that run protocols have goals like those of the script developer.
 How we achieve them is the subject of this RFC.